top of page

 HOMEMADE HAMSTER DRY FOOD MIX GUIDELINE

-• HOWEVER, for those people who live far away from access to good mixes, and unwilling to purchase from our recommended online local suppliers, making your own will still be better than providing any poor quality mix sold at your local pet shop.
-This isn't the cheapest or the easiest solution, but it's a more balanced and natural one.
+• For people who live far away from access to good mixes, and unwilling to purchase from our recommended online local suppliers, making your own may be better than providing any poor quality mix sold at a local pet shop.

-This GUIDE OF DRY INGREDIENTS makes about 730g
+GUIDE OF DRY INGREDIENTS (makes about 560g)

 Try to get GMO-free/organic products!